Revolt of the Languedoc winegrowers

-The Revolt of the Languedoc winegrowers was a mass movement in 1907 in Languedoc and the Pyrénées-Orientales of France that was repressed by the government of Georges Clemenceau.
+The Revolt of the Languedoc winegrowers was a peasant labor movement founded in 1907, primarily active in the Languedoc and Pyrénées-Orientales regions of France, that was repressed by the government of Georges Clemenceau.

-It was caused by a serious crisis in winemaking at the start of the 20th century.
+It was caused by a crisis in winemaking at the start of the 20th century.

 The movement was also called the "paupers revolt" of the Midi.

-It was marked by the fraternization of the 17th line infantry regiment with the demonstrators in Béziers.
+It was marked by the fraternization of the 17th-line infantry regiment with the demonstrators in Béziers.

 Languedoc vineyards before the 1907 crisis

 Mass viticulture

-Wine making in Languedoc developed in the 18th century with the construction of the port of Sète and completion of the Canal du Midi.
+Winemaking in Languedoc and Pyrénées-Orientales developed in the 18th century with the construction of the port of Sète and completion of the Canal du Midi.
 Wine, for which the preservation techniques had been improved, could be transported to new markets.
 The vineyards were extended and on the eve of the French Revolution about half the land around Béziers was covered with vines.

 In 1853 railway lines began to serve Languedoc, which opened new markets to regional viticulture, particularly in the north of the country and its industrial regions.
 The biggest consumers were the workers, a large part of whose salary was devoted to the purchase of wine.

-The French Third Republic by the law of 17 July 1880 facilitated the massive opening of drinking places.
+The French Third Republic facilitated the massive opening of drinking places by the law of 17 July 1880.